Moe1177/SOEN342_Project/README.md

 ## Start the project

-Prerequisites:

-- Install JDK ideally version 17-21 (required by Spring Boot 3.5).
+Prerequisite: Install JDK ideally version 17-21 (required by Spring Boot 3.5).
-- Ensure the database is running (see [Database Setup](#database-setup) above).

 1. Change into the application module directory